george-shilovsky/quickforge-docs/docs/AnimationTriggerZones/entry-and-interaction.md

 ### How to use

-1. Add a component `ATZInteractionPoint` under your zone actor.
+1. Add a component `ATZInteractionPointComponent` to the same actor that holds your `AnimTriggerZoneComponent`.
 2. Set the **Interaction Tag** (e.g., "Use", "Fire", "Sit").
 3. Open your AnimMontage and add an AnimNotify of type `ATZInteraction`.
 4. In the notify, enter the same tag.